Crossing star theory, Modern theory of the world and difference in length of day and year

 The Earth’s year = 365.25 Earth’s day, The Earth day = 24 Earth’s hour, There are many factors controlling the difference in the length of the day and year from one planet to another.

-The factors led to the difference in the length of the day are the radius of the planet and the speed of rotation of the planet around its axis, The day is period taken by the planet to make one complete rotation around its axis.
+The factors that led to the difference in the length of the day are the radius of the planet and the speed of rotation of the planet around its axis, The day is the period taken by the planet to make one complete rotation around its axis.

 The factors led to the difference in the length of the year are the distance between the planet and the Sun, And the speed of rotation of the planet around the Sun, The year is the period taken by the planet to make one complete rotation around the Sun.